 An overview of the legislation

 Since 1 January 2014 there has been a unified and comprehensive framework governing research involving humans, in the form of the Swiss Federal Human Research Act and its accompanying ordinances.
-While the legislation is at federal level, the main responsibility for applying it continues to lie with the cantons.
+While the legislation is at federal level, the main responsibility for enforcing it lies with the cantons.
 In particular, cantonal ethics committees examine all projects involving research on humans before they are launched.
 In Switzerland, research involving humans can only be conducted with the authorisation of a cantonal ethics committee.
 Specific research projects involving drugs or medical devices also have to be reviewed and approved by Swissmedic, the Swiss agency for the authorisation and supervision of therapeutic products.

 Role of the FOPH